Electrodisintegration of Deuteron into Dark Matter and Proton Close to Threshold: Discussion

-The effective interaction Eq.(\ref{eq:1}) has been supported by the UV completion within a quantum field theory model with gauge $SU_L(2) \times U_R(1) \times U'_R(1) \times U''_L(1)$ symmetry, where the SM and dark matter sectors are described by the $SU_L(2) \times U_R(1)$ and $U'_R(1) \times U''_L(1)$ symmetry groups, respectively.
-As has been shown in \cite{Ivanov2018d} such a quantum field theory model allows i) to derive the effective interaction Eq.(\ref{eq:1}) in the tree--approximation for the dark matter spin--1 boson $Z'$ exchanges, ii) to satisfy the constraints 1) on the dark matter production in the ATLAS experiments at the LHC, 2) on the cross section for the low--energy dark matter fermion--electron scattering and 3) on the cross section for the low--energy dark matter fermion--antifermion annihilation into electron--positron pairs, and iii) following the scenario by Cline and Cornell \cite{Cline2018} to show that dynamics of dark matter fermions with mass $m_{\chi} < m_n \sim 1\,{\rm GeV}$ and a light dark matter spin--1 boson $Z''$, responsible for a repulsion between dark matter fermions, does not prevent neutron stars to reach masses of about $2 M_{\odot}$.
+The effective interaction Eq.(\ref{eq:1}) is supported by the effective quantum field theory model with gauge $SU_L(2) \times U_Y(1) \times U'_R(1) \times U''_L(1)$ symmetry, where the SM and dark matter sectors are described by the effective low-energy Lagrangian ${\cal L}_{\rm L\sigma M \& SET \& DM' \& DM''}$ (see the Appendix).
+The SM part of this effective field theory, determined by the effective low-energy Lagrangian ${\cal L}_{\rm L\sigma M \& SET}$ invariant under $SU(2)_L \times U_Y(1)$ gauge symmetry, is gauge invariant and renormalizable \cite{Ivanov2019b, Ivanov2020a}.
+This has been demonstrated in \cite{Ivanov2019b, Ivanov2020a} by examples of the calculation of the radiative corrections of order $O(\alpha E_e/m_N)$ to the neutron lifetime and correlation coefficients of the neutron beta decay \cite{Ivanov2021}.
+As has been shown in \cite{Ivanov2018d} (see also the Appendix) such a quantum field theory model allows i) to derive the effective interaction Eq.(\ref{eq:1}) in the tree--approximation for the dark matter spin--1 boson $Z'$ exchanges with $h_V = h_A$ (see Eq.(\ref{eq:A.23}) in the Appendix), and ii) following the scenario by Cline and Cornell \cite{Cline2018} to show that dynamics of dark matter fermions with mass $m_{\chi} < m_n \sim 1\,{\rm GeV}$ and a light dark matter spin--1 boson $Z''$, responsible for a repulsion between dark matter fermions, does not prevent neutron stars to reach masses of about $2 M_{\odot}$.
 It has been also noticed \cite{Ivanov2018d} that the processes $n \to \chi + \nu_e + \bar{\nu}_e$, $n + n \to \chi + \chi$, $n + n \to \chi + \chi + \nu_e + \bar{\nu}_e$ and $\chi + \chi \to n + n$, allowed in such a quantum field theory model, can serve as URCA processes for the neutron star cooling \cite{Gamow1941,Friman1979,Hansel1995}.
+The effective quantum field theory, described by the Lagrangian ${\cal L}_{\rm L\sigma M \& SET \& DM' \& DM''}$ (see the Appendix) is fully low-energy one.
+The application of this effective theory to the analysis of the searches of dark matter in the LHC experiments is not a straightforward and demands a special consideration, which we are planing to carry out in our forthcoming publication.